Don’t let all this space go to waste

 To gain storage space, you usually have to give up space somewhere else.
 Not in this case.
 Hidden under almost every kitchen cabinet, there’s a cavity containing nothing but air.
 This low, shallow cavity isn’t prime storage space for everyday items, but it’s perfect for bakeware, cleaning supplies, pet dishes and more.

-Installing below-cabinet drawers sounds like a tough job, requiring fussy planning, the skills of a cabinetmaker and child-size hands to work in that cramped space.
+Installing under cabinet storage drawers sounds like a tough job, requiring fussy planning, the skills of a cabinetmaker and child-size hands to work in that cramped space.
 But this project is amazingly easy.
 To simplify the whole process, we designed self-contained drawer units that you can assemble in your shop and then slip into place.
-To simplify planning, we'll show you three basic measurements that let you size these drawers to fit under any cabinet.
-Even if you've never built or installed a drawer before, you can do it.
+To simplify planning, we’ll show you three basic measurements that let you size these drawers to fit under any cabinet.
+Even if you’ve never built or installed a drawer before, you can do it.
 This project is economical, too—you can build the drawers for a fraction of the price a cabinetmaker would charge.
 The number of drawers is up to you; install them under all your cabinets or just one.

 Will it work with my cabinets?

 The vast majority of kitchen cabinets are similar to the ones we show here, with sides that extend to the floor (see Photo 1).
 But there are a few rare exceptions.
 Some cabinets, for example, stand on legs rather than the cabinet sides.
 Open the cabinet doors and take a look at the bottom of the cabinet box.
 If you see screw heads or holes near the corners, your cabinets probably stand on legs rather than the cabinet sides (the screws or holes allow for height adjustment).
 In that case, installing drawers will require different steps than we show here.